Skip to main content Skip to footer

 Another study by CRICO Strategies shows that lack of communication, or straight up miscommunication is the cause of 30% (1 in 3) malpractice suits.
 And while some of this is patient-doctor communication (which we'll get to in the next section), a good chunk of it is also botched communication between doctors, nurses, admin, and other staff, too.

 But how do we improve the channels of communication on the hospital side?
 First off, electronic medical records (now a requirement) must be accessible at all times.
-This can be difficult due to HIPAA and basic security concerns, which is where devices like dedicated medical computers, medical tablets, and managed mobile phones come in to play.
+This can be difficult due to HIPAA and basic security concerns, which is where devices like dedicated medical computers, medical grade tablets, and managed mobile phones come in to play.
 The benefits of a hospital-owned, dedicated medical computer are that they can come with built-in security options like biometric fingerprint readers, RFID badge scanners, and smartcard/CAC readers.

 When set up properly, any nurse or doctor can grab any desktop terminal, COW, or medical tablet and unlock the most sensitive patient data at any time without cause for concern — two-factor authentication (combining fingerprint and a password, for instance) being extremely difficult if not impossible to crack.
 This increases clinician knowledge of their patient and makes that knowledge more portable and readily accessible, decreasing the chance of mistakes being made.